 Causes of Low Testosterone

-Beginning around age 30 to 40, a man's testosterone level slowly decreases.
+Beginning around age 30 to 40, testosterone levels may start to slowly decrease.
 This occurs naturally.

 Other causes of low testosterone include: